jdarling/hapi-react-redux-hmr/readme.md

 * npm run dev
 * Load http://localhost:8080/
 * Open the ./web/src/pages/home.js file and make some changes, they will appear in your browser without a reload.

+TODO's
+===

+* Implement an example of using https://github.com/mjrussell/redux-auth-wrapper
+* Implement an example of JWT tokens on the backend
+* Implement a better example UI, maybe a better version of TODO (something with notes?)
+* Implement a backend API to show how to integrate Redux with API stores
+* Server side rendering?
+* Make it into something you can just drop in as a module to base projects on
+* Refactor to proper Presentational Components and Container Components